7 sins of demotivation every manager should be aware of

 Sin 5: The lack of fair treatment

-Sin 6: The lack of development
+Sin 6: The lack of autonomy

 Sin 7.
 The lack of positive vibes